End of Summer Nachos

 Making these nachos before the summer tomatoes and corn are gone from the farmers market will make this dish extra special, but they can be modified for any time of the year.
 Not only are we lucky enough to have access to out of season produce year round, you could also opt for regular tomatoes and good quality frozen corn charred in a cast iron pan.
 And for my fellow New Yorkers who do not have the luxury of a backyard or a grill, use a Lodge Cast Iron grill pan to make the best grilled food year round.

 The beauty of nachos is also that they are completely customizable.
-Have a vegetarian cousin joining the party?
+Is your vegetarian cousin coming to the party?
 Make grilled portobellos in place of chicken.
 Want to make sure your vegan friend can partake?
-Sub in your favorite dairy-free cheese alternatives and swap the sour cream for a dollop of Kite Hill spread.
+Sub in your favorite dairy-free cheese alternatives and swap sour cream for a dollop of Kite Hill spread.

 And speaking of dairy free, the avocado poblano salsa these nachos are served with is worth the extra 10 minutes it takes to whip up.
 Even if you opt for store-bought chips, pico and sour cream, this salsa is not to be missed.
 Put a scoop on top and serve the extra on the side for dipping.
 It's addictive (I won't tell if you eat the whole bowl yourself, I promise.)